bluddy/dc_balance_mod/readme.txt

 - Long-lasting temporary buffs are difficult to balance.
 They're almost like passive abilities, but they're often more powerful.
 Also, mana costs aren't an
 	issue: you can always fire them off and forget about their cost since they last too long.
-One can take too approaches: either weaken them and allow them to last a long time, much like passive abilities, or keep them strong but lessen their time significantly.
+One can take two approaches: either weaken them and allow them to last a long time, much like passive abilities, or keep them strong but lessen their time significantly.